The Lowdown on Tea Plantations in Sri Lanka

-In this article we discuss everything you’ll need to know about tea plantations in Sri Lanka.
+In this post we’ll discuss everything you need to know about tea plantations in Sri Lanka.
 No trip to Sri Lanka would be complete without spending a little time visiting a Sri Lankan tea plantation in the Hill Country.

 The tea plantations of Sri Lanka offer such a beautiful contrast to the rest of Sri Lanka, and Hill Country is well worth including in your Sri Lankan itinerary along with some wildlife spotting on a safari in Udawalawe National Park or Yala National Park.